techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/supported-ca-and-compliance-policies.md

 | Require token protection for sign-in sessions (Preview)     | Not supported      | Not supported    | Not supported

 > [!NOTE]
-> Using Conditional Access policies with Sign-in frequency configured, will make all Teams Android devices periodicly sign out.
+> Using Conditional Access policies with Sign-in frequency configured, will make all Teams Android devices periodically sign out.
 This is expected behavior.

 > [!NOTE]
-> Authentication Strength including but not limited to, FIDO2 Security keys, is not supported for use with Conditional Access policys that will affect all Teams Devices.
+> Authentication Strength including but not limited to, FIDO2 Security keys, is not supported for use with Conditional Access policies that will affect all Teams Devices.

 ## Supported device compliance policies